Helen Freeman (actress)

-Helen Freeman (August 3, 1886 – December 25, 1960) was an American actress.
+Helen Freeman Corle (August 3, 1886 – December 25, 1960) was an American actress.

 Biography

-She was born Helen Freeman in St. Louis to Benjamin N. Freeman, a banker.
+Freeman was born in St. Louis to Benjamin N. Freeman, a banker.
 In 1932, she married Edwin Corle in Ensenada, Mexico.

-She died at age 74 in Los Angeles and was cremated.
-A plaque for Helen F. Corle is at Grand View Memorial Park Cemetery in Glendale, California.
+She died in Los Angeles at the age of 74, and was cremated.
+A plaque for Corle is at Grand View Memorial Park Cemetery in Glendale, California.